Seasonal Maintenance of Cool-Season (Northern) Grasses- Milorganite Agronomist

 Cool-season grass varieties you’ll find in the North include Kentucky Bluegrass (Common Kentucky Bluegrass), Annual Bluegrass, Rye grasses and Fescues.
 These varieties are able to withstand the freezing cold temperatures of the north and would roast in the heat of the South and West.
 You’ll also find these varieties in the transition zone, where cool-season and/or warm-season grasses will grow, depending on the local climate.

-Summer (July–August): North Lawns
+Summer (July–August): Northern Lawns Grass Care

 Mow at the proper height for your grass variety.